mautrix/docs/bridges/go/discord/direct-media.md

 That way it'll work with all existing servers and clients.
 The downside of this method is the higher bandwidth use compared to redirecting, and theoretical abuse vectors for spamming the Discord CDN through your server.

+When using this example, change `discord-media.mau.dev/` in the patterns to `example.com/discord_` (replacing `example.com` with your own domain).
+The `discord_` prefix is there so that other media on your domain will still work normally.

 <details>
 <summary>Caddy config example</summary>